NEWS! I have just posted my VANILLA Sweet Potato Cake, go check out that version too!

 Looking for a healthy cake that’s full of dense, chocolate flavor?
 This vegan chocolate cake is fresh and moist, and the cake and frosting are both made with sweet potatoes.
 Oh yes!

 Yes, a long recipe name.
-Worth every syllable, because this Sweet Potato Chocolate Cake is a PPF sensation!
+Worth every syllable, because this healthy chocolate cake is a PPF sensation.

 What makes this Sweet Potato Chocolate Cake special?